v2023 Autodesk Arnold Renderer

 Standalone command-line renderer

 Arnold has a native scene description format stored in human-readable text files (Arnold Scene Source, or .ass).
-These files are easily edited, can be read and written with the C/Python API, can be lazily loaded at render time, or can be fed to the command-line renderer, kick.
+Easily edit these files, read, and write with the C/Python API.
+In fact, lazily load at render time, or feed to the command-line renderer, kick.

-Arnold can be used in Maya, Softimage, Houdini, Cinema 4D and Katana.
-We will release other plug-ins in the future.
+Arnold can be used in Maya, 3ds Max, Houdini, Cinema 4D, Katana, and Softimage.

 All of our plug-ins are free to use when you buy Arnold licenses.
 This means you can easily switch 3D software packages without having to spend money on additional Arnold licenses.